-Service Provider Types Encapsulations of Data and Process Object While the SIF 3 infrastructure is independent of the Data Model defining the payloads it carries, all Service Providers must support the following general Object Service framework.
-An Object Service is the "authoritative source" for all data elements contained in all data objects of a specific type, and services some or all of the following requests: • Query Create Update • Delete Depending upon the object type, the corresponding Data Object Service may: Publish an Event whenever an object is Created Publish an Event whenever an object is Deleted Publish an Event whenever certain (or any) elements in an Object are updated Restrict the range of possible Queries Whenever an Object Service receives a Request for an operation it does not support, it must return an error.
+Service Provider Types Encapsulations of Data and Process Object While the SIF 3 infrastructure is independent of the Data Model defining the payloads it carries, all Service Providers must support the following general Object Service framework.An Object Service is the "authoritative source" for all data elements contained in all data objects of a specific type, and services some or all of the following requests: Query Create Update Delete Depending upon the object type, the corresponding Data Object Service may: Publish an Event whenever an object is Created Publish an Event whenever an object is Deleted Publish an Event whenever certain (or any) elements in an Object are updated Restrict the range of possible Queries Whenever an Object Service receives a Request for an operation it does not support, it must return an error.
 Functional A Functional Service encapsulates stateful process behavior as well as the data exchanged between applications implementing that process.
-It does this by supporting all four methods of a Data Object Service Provider interface, but applies them to a Jobs Phases rather than Data Objects.
+It does this by supporting all four methods of a Data Object Service Provider interface but applies them to Jobs Phases rather than Data Objects.
 When a Consumer issues a "create" Request to a Functional Service, it results in the creation of a new executing instance of the Service (a "Job") rather than a new instance of a data object.
 From a conceptual point of view, each Job instance contains a set of named "phases", identical to every other Job created by that Function Service.
 These discrete phases define and encapsulate the sub actions, which need to be done, but they do not explicitly determine the ordering (since the phases defining a Function may be executed in different order, depending upon the implementation and the needs of the site where the Functional Service is deployed).

-Once created, the Job instance can be queried to find out where in the process it is (what is happening, what is the current status of each completed phase) and the Job and the second s may issue Events.
-Each Job Phase is represented by: A Phase name A status (NotStarted, InProgress, Completed, Failed) A defined Object Service corresponding to that Phase (which supports some or all of the set of service operations) The creator of the Job can therefore: Monitor the status of the Job (through querying the Job instance or by receiving Job level Events) Interact with the Job at any phase by issuing Query, Create, or Delete requests.
+r T Once created, the Job instance can be queried to find out where in the process it is (what is happening, what is the current status of each completed phase), and the Job instance may issue Events.
+Each Job Phase is represented by: A Phase name A status (NotStarted, InProgress, Completed, Failed) • A defined Object Service corresponding to that Phase (which supports some or all of the set of service operations) The creator of the Job can therefore: • Monitor the status of the Job (through querying the Job instance or by receiving Job level Events) Interact with the Job at any phase by issuing Query, Create, or Delete requests.
 Impact the Job indirectly through its defined Phases.
-Receive Events from the Job Example: StudentLocator, EndOfYearRollover Object Service Sub classifications of Object Services Subtypes Infrastructure Service The following Infrastructure Services when taken together define the Environments Provider Interface.
-Environments (defines and controls the level of Consumer contact with all other Services) Provision Requests (used to request authorization to invoke additional Service methods) Connectors (accepts all Requests, Responses and Events and routes them to their intended destination(s)) Queues (collects incoming asynchronous Responses and Events, and guarantees their delivery, in FIFO order) • Subscriptions (Created to allow a Consumer to subscribe to Events from a specified Service Provider, which will be deposited into a specified Queue).
+Receive Events from the Job Example: StudentLocator, EndOfYearRollover 4 Object Service Subtypes e Sub classifications of Object Services Infrastructure Service The following Infrastructure Services 5 when taken together define the Environments Provider Interface. • Environments (defines and controls the level of Consumer contact with all other Services) Provision Requests (used to request authorization to invoke additional Service methods) • Connectors (accepts all Requests, Responses and Events and routes them to their intended destination(s)) • Queues (collects incoming asynchronous Responses and Events, and guarantees their delivery, in FIFO order)

-&lt;sup>4 Explicit and more detailed examples of such Functional services will be provided at a later date.
+4 Explicit and more detailed examples of such Functional services will be provided at a later date.

-&lt;sup>5 For further details on individual Infrastructure Services, please refer to the Infrastructure Services document
+5 For further details on individual Infrastructure Services, please refer to the Infrastructure Services document